Corpse Party: Adaptations

 The video game series has been adapted into four manga series: Corpse Party: Blood Covered, published by Square Enix; Corpse Party: Musume and Corpse Party: Book of Shadows, published by Media Factory; and Corpse Party: Another Child, published by Mag Garden.
-The manga series has sold over 1 million copies, as of May 2015.
+The manga has sold over 1 million copies, as of May 2015.

 One original video animation (OVA), Corpse Party: Missing Footage, was released on August 2, 2012.
 Another OVA consisting of four episodes titled Corpse Party: Tortured Souls, was released on July 24, 2013, and later licensed by Section23 Films.

-A live action movie adaptation was also made, which was released on August 1, 2015, while a film adaptation of Corpse Party: Book of Shadows was released on June 30, 2016.
+A live action film adaptation was released on August 1, 2015, while a film adaptation of Corpse Party: Book of Shadows was released on June 30, 2016.

+China ban

+On June 12, 2015, the Chinese Ministry of Culture listed Corpse Party among 38 anime and manga titles banned in China.